MyTooliT/ICOtronic/Documentation/Tutorials.md

 #### Changing the Reference Voltage

-For certain sensor devices you have to change the reference voltage to retrieve a proper measurement value.
-For example, STHs that use a ± 40 g acceleration sensor ([ADXL356](https://www.analog.com/en/products/adxl356.html)) require a reference voltage of 1.8 V instead of the usual supply voltage (`VDD`) of 3.3 V. To select the correct reference voltage for these devices at startup use the option `-v 1.8`:
+For certain sensor nodes you have to change the reference voltage to retrieve a proper measurement value.
+For example, STHs that use a ± 40 g acceleration sensor ([ADXL356](https://www.analog.com/en/products/adxl356.html)) require a reference voltage of 1.8 V instead of the usual supply voltage (`VDD`) of 3.3 V. To select the correct reference voltage for these nodes at startup use the option `-v 1.8`:

 ```sh
 icon measure -v 1.8